Restaurant & Catering Management

 |Hispanic or Latino||151|

-Americans aren’t the only ones with an interest in Restaurant, Culinary, and Catering Management/Manager.
+Restaurant, Culinary, and Catering Management/Manager appeals to people across the globe.
 About 3.9% of those with this major are international students.

 How Much Do Restaurant & Catering Management Majors Make?